 For those of us living in the Northeast, Spring is not only a time for growth- and rain- it’s also the time when we look around our homes and grow tired of what we see.
-Especially considering the latest circumstances surrounding COVID-19, we’ve all been cooped up for so long that we need to change the scenery a bit.
+Especially considering the latest circumstances surrounding COVID-19, we’ve all been cooped up and could use a change in scenery.
 The house gets cluttered, closets are a bit disorganized, and the sunlight gives us a boost of energy to get something done.

 Here are a few projects you can do over a weekend or two to get your house into clean, working order again.
 These are great projects, as well, for those who are planning or considering listing their home for sale in the near future.
 If you like the looks of your home, others will too.

 Boost Curb Appeal

 This is especially good for those listing in the near future, but it’s great for those who just bought a home too!
 Lots of visitors and neighbors will be popping by, and you can boost the personality of your front entry with these tips: